amehi0index/js-spices/README.md

 ## Description

-This Application allows a user to search for an herb or spice by name and to match that particular herb or spice with a complentary food or recipe.
+This Application allows a user to search for an herb or spice by name and to match that particular herb or spice with a complementary food or recipe.
 This version utilizes JSON to store application data, local storage to hold a user search query, and the Edamam API to fetch recipe queries.
 The proxy server hides the API Keys and handles requests to the third party API.

 #### Technologies